andyzhouty/Djask/CONTRIBUTING.md

 ### Running the tests

-Run the basic test suite with pytest:
+Run the test suite with pytest:

 ```
 pytest